personal shopper

 What impressed us: With its expandable design and drop-in leaf, the Branton is the table you want in your dining room if you’re the designated host of your friend group.
 We also love its chunky round legs, which sit out of the way, and the similarly rounded corners that not only make the table a tad safer for kids, but also give it a homey look.

-Although you can shop the Branton in a blonde oak finish, the rich walnut option is divine, especially if you’re after a warm aesthetic.
-You could keep this piece simple with neutral-colored table linens and other organic shapes, or dress it up with flashier decor for celebratory occasions.
+Although you can shop the Branton in a blond oak finish, the rich walnut option is divine, especially if you’re after a warm aesthetic.
+The table is also incredibly versatile.
+The model I saw in-store was styled with a dining bench and chairs, though you easily opt for two benches to squeeze more people around the table.
+Its sprawling surface area is a blank canvas for building a beautiful tablescape, too.
+You could keep it simple with neutral-colored table linens and other organic shapes, or dress it up with flashier decor for celebratory occasions.

 What we love